5 Ways to be Productive when Working From Home

 7:30-9:00AM: Conference calls/Meetings Working Sessions with countries ahead of my time zone.

-9:00-9:30AM: Take a break; Attend to personal errands like online banking, check personal emails, call hubby at work
+9:00-9:30AM: Take a break; Attend to personal errands like online banking, check personal emails, etc

-9:30-1:00PM: Work on a project that requires thinking, research or creativity
+9:30-12:30PM: Work on a project that requires thinking, research or creativity, write a blog post.

 6:00-8:00PM: Take a break; Check the kid’s homework, Dinner time, Bedtime for the kids.

-8:00-10:00PM: Plan for the following day.
+8:00-10:00PM: Conference calls/Meetings/Working Sessions with markets like Atlanta who are 7+ hours behind of me.
+Plan for the following day.
 Respond to final batch of emails for the day.
-Do some reading

 From the example above, it is notable that I often work more than the required 8 hours a day but it may not be a continuous 8 hours as I break my day to be able to integrate my personal needs into my work day.
 This is what I refer to as work life integration.